vstconsulting/polemarch/doc/gui.rst

 In this case Polemarch templates save our time and nerves.
 Polemarch template is an object, that saves all options that user used during task execution.

-For example, let's create tast template (template that uses playbooks).
+For example, let's create task template (template that uses playbooks).
 To do it click on "template" button on project page.

 .. image:: gui_screenshots/create_template.png